malayjoshi13/GSoC2022_OligoFinder/README.md

 ](https://github.com/valearna)
 - **Project Category**: [Extract important information from scientific papers](https://summerofcode.withgoogle.com/programs/2022/projects/5b96vIqa)

+## Objective
+The problem of counting the linear extensions of a given partial order consists in counting all the possible ways that we can extend the partial order to a total order that preserve..........

+## Work overview
+#### Implementation of classes for representing Order Polytopes and Posets
+  - Link to the PR: [#165](https://github.com/GeomScale/volume_approximation/pull/165)
+  - Status: **merged :tada:**
+  - Overview:
+    - Created a class for representing a poset.
+    - Created a class for representing an order polytope.
+    - Implemented membership, boundary and reflection oracles.
+Also implemented their optimized versions for accelerated billiard walks which rely on preprocessing to speed up the oracles.
+    - Added unit tests and examples for both the classes.

 ## Install

 - Create a virtual environment named "extractor" (only once):